New Elementary Schools

 4th and 5th grades.
 2nd and 3rd grades are housed in the original

-school.
-A second phase is expected to break ground in spring 2013.
+A second phase broke ground in spring 2013.
 When

 completed in August 2014, 2nd and 3rd grade will be moved to the new